Dreaming381/Latios-Framework/Documentation~/Psyshock Physics/Colliders.md

 A `CompoundCollider` also exposes a `public float scale` which is a uniform scale factor to be applied to the collider.
 This scale factor not only scales the collider sizes but also their relative offsets to each other.

+### Triangle Collider (Experimental)

+There is a `TriangleCollider` type in code which has a complete API but is currently mostly untested.
+It does not have a dedicated authoring workflow.
+Though it is trivial to construct in code as it is basically three vertices.
+If you choose to use it and discover any issues, please report a bug.